Winter Horse Care

-If you’re wondering how to care for horses during the coldest time of the year, you’ll want to download this FREE e-book, Caring for Horses in Winter.
+If you’re wondering how to care for horses during the coldest time of the year, you’ll want to download AQHA’s FREE Caring for Horses in Winter e-book.

 “We’re more into haying,” Neal says of the ranch’s farming ground.
 “It seems like with a grain crop, you can go one direction, and that’s through the market or store it.
 With hay you have more options - buy calves and feed it, sell it outright, etc. And it tastes really good in a snowstorm.”